What is Black Affinity?

-The Black Affinity Housing program is located on the fourth floor of Alma Clark Glass Hall, named for the first Black student to attend Western Washington University in 1906.
-The program will explore and celebrate the diversity of Black and African American people and culture, with historical and contemporary context.
-All Western students residing in the program help foster a warm and vibrant community supporting social, personal and academic success.
+The Black Affinity Housing program, located in Alma Clark Glass Hall, is named after the first Black student to attend Western Washington University (WWU) in 1906.
+The program centers the identity of Black students through the celebration and affirmation of the Black student experience at WWU, providing a shared space for connection.
+Western students residing and participating in Black Affinity Housing help foster a warm and vibrant community supporting inclusive civic responsibility, personal wellness, and career preparedness.

 Black Affinity Housing residents, representing all diverse identities, pride themselves on fostering a sense of belonging for all residents by creating a safe environment for open, honest, and sometimes challenging dialogue.
 Regular programmatic events and interactions allow students to deepen knowledge and understanding of themselves, peers, and the world.
-Any student interested in Black Affinity Housing and committed to the goals of the program is encouraged submit a request form.
+Any student interested in Black Affinity Housing and committed to the goals of the program is encouraged to mark their interest on the housing application.

 Goals of Black Affinity Housing